 Have you ever heard of the Vienna Goulash – Wiener Saftgulasch in German?
 This dish is an authentic Austrian beef goulash which is known for its especially thick gravy.
 The difference to the Hungarian goulash is that the stew is more liquid and contains bell peppers or potatoes.
 The Viennese version only contains beef and onions.
-Just stick to the recipe as it is quite different from other goulash versions.
+It sounds it’s like a regular goulash recipe but it’s not.
+It is quite different from other goulash versions.
 Happy Cooking!

 1 tsp caraway seeds, chopped and 1 tbsp marjoram